codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 * For existing installations, commit changes to the installation repository by modifying the `app-proxy ingress` and `<runtime-name>.yaml`
   See [(Optional) Internal ingress host configuration for existing hybrid runtimes](#optional-internal-ingress-host-configuration-for-existing-hybrid-runtimes).

-**Shared configuration repository**

-The Git repository per runtime account with shared configuration manifests and resources.
-* CLI wizard and Silent install: Add the `--shared-config-repo` flag and define the path to the shared repo.
 {::nomarkdown}
 </br>
 {:/}